JKamue/EasyOpenAiTools/README.md

 ## Future developement

 I plan to rework a bunch of things.
 Namely the way exceptions are handled and the way the results are communicated at the moment.
-I also want to add support for enums as Input in the future as well as any other input types the OpenAi supports.
+I also want to add support for enums as input in the future as well as any other input types the OpenAi supports.
+I also plan to add optional properties.

 Integrating image support or any other [openai/openai-dotnet](https://github.com/openai/openai-dotnet) functions is not planned at the moment but might be added to the todo if I need them in any project.